How To Get Rid Of Smell in Garbage Disposal

 What Causes Bad Smells In Your Garbage Disposal?

-The garbage disposal is not a perfect form of disposal.
-Some of what you put down the drain to be pulverized into small pieces, actually gets stuck in the disposal system.
+The garbage disposal is not a perfect form of food disposal.
+Some of what you put down the drain to be pulverized into small pieces, actually gets stuck in the disposal system itself.

 Starchy foods like potato peels and pasta can form a starchy paste that gets suck to the sides and blades of the disposal.
 Fibrous vegetables have fibers that can wrap around the blades themselves.

 If you pour animal fat (grease) down the drain, it can solidify in your drain and leave an awful smell as it begins to break down. (by the way, this is a big no-no!
 Please stop pouring grease down the drain if you do)

 As the leftover debris and grease rots in the disposal and drain pipes, it can all cause a nasty smell.

 Add in a constant supply of warm water, and your kitchen sink becomes the perfect breeding ground for bacterial growth, mold, and mildew.
 All of which can also cause a smelly garbage disposal.

 Best Way How To Get Rid Of Garbage Disposal Smells